Welcome to your go-to guide on Classic Dashboard Widgets!

 Trending Themes

-The size from the terms displayed indicates how frequently they are used within your results in comparison to each other.
+The size of the terms displayed indicates how frequently they are used within your results in comparison to each other.
 The larger terms have been used more times than the smaller terms.

-The widget can also be used to help you identify keywords that you may want to add or remove from the search.
-The widget works best using one input.
+The widget can also help you identify keywords that you may want to add or remove from the search.
+It works best with one input.

 Take a look at the trending keywords associated with the Summer Olympics in Rio: